Tomb of the Haterii: Tomb

 The tomb was heavily damaged at the time of rediscovery.
 It was a mausoleum in the approximate shape of a temple, standing on two storeys, the upper of which was originally accessed by a staircase.
+The tomb is located approximately 8.4 km south-east of Rome, along the route of the ancient Via Labicana between the city and the town of Labici.

 The tomb was decorated with various marble reliefs.
 The part of the lower storey excavated in 1970 consisted of a semi-interred burial chamber measuring 3.5 × 3.5 m.
 This chamber, which was originally accessible from ground level, included marble flooring, marble cladding on the walls, and marble mouldings at their base.
-Originally, the tomb included a garden, in which were found a puteal and a sculpture of a cow, and which is believed to have been the original location of a statue of Silvanus, parts of which were found to the south of the tomb in 1970.
+Originally, the tomb included a garden, in which were found a puteal and a sculpture of a cow.
+The garden is believed to have been the original location of a statue of Silvanus, with an inscription declaring that Quintus Haterius Anicetus and his brother Crescens had dedicated it in fulfilment of a vow, parts of which were found to the south of the tomb in 1970.
+Mayer has suggested that this garden originally included an altar dedicated to Dis Pater, a Roman god of the dead.

-One of the tomb reliefs, known as the Tomb-Crane Relief, shows the construction of a temple-shaped funerary monument, with sculptural busts in niches along the outside and reliefs covering the walls.
-A deceased man appears on a couch above the temple, already in the afterlife.
-While the tomb shown in this relief is larger than the Tomb of the Haterii, and the decoration does not match that found within the tomb, it has been taken as a 'heightened, elaborated vision' of the tomb or of its type.

 No direct evidence of burials was found in the tomb, particularly graves or sarcophagi, leading to the conclusion that the burials here were cremation burials placed into urns which are now mostly lost.
 During either late antiquity or the Medieval period, the tomb was rebuilt at least once.

 Artworks

-The best known of the preserved reliefs consists of an elongated rectangular space showing a series of five buildings, identified by inscriptions, generally believed to represent public monuments on which the founding Quintus Haterius had worked.
+One of the reliefs associated with the tomb consists of an elongated rectangular space showing a series of five buildings, identified by inscriptions, generally believed to represent public monuments on which the founding Quintus Haterius had worked.
 The monuments are, from left to right: